ykkim123/ykkim123.github.io/_posts/2020-08-23-Convolutional-Neural-Network.md

   x_{new}=\frac{x}{255}
   $$

-  (each pixel has value between 0 and 255)
+  because each pixel has value between 0 and 255

 <br>